slatedocs/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request is invalid.
 403 | Forbidden -- The endpoint is hidden for administrators only.
 404 | Not Found -- The specified endpoint could not be found.
 405 | Method Not Allowed -- You tried to access a endpoint with an invalid method.